iamneo-production/27c316ff-6624-4ce9-9068-1d726fb08b3d/README.md

 First open XAMPP Apache server in any browser and write : localhost/frontend For ADMIN end :
 The user has to launch app.py using the command “python app.py” .
-This will open the file app.py and start the flask server and then the user can use the flask website
+This will open the file app.py and start the flask server and then the user can use the flask website.